 So, we would advise that you take up a course in Statistics that would address these advance topics in Statistics.
 This would ensure that you do not get overwhelmed, when formal Academics at ISB commence.

 All the best and congratulations again on your admit to ISB.
-You have a one-year transformational experience awaiting you.
+With requisite preparation before joining ISB, you have a one-year transformational experience awaiting you.